 Can I fulfill any of these requirements using graduate courses taken elsewhere?
 Yes, if the courses have not been counted toward an undergraduate degree or taken as an undergraduate in another institution.
 They must be of comparable rigor and appropriate for the requirements in question, as attested by a syllabus, problem sets, or other course materials.
-You may apply up to 2 appropriate non-JHU courses toward the course requirements, with advisor approval.
-If you are willing to forego JHU's MSE degree (typically because you already earned a master's elsewhere), then you may apply more than 2 appropriate non-JHU courses toward the Ph.D. requirements, with the approval of the Director of Graduate Studies, Scott Smith; this may include up to 4 appropriate courses from JHU's EP programs.
+You may apply up to 2 appropriate non-JHU courses toward the course requirements, with solely your advisor's approval.
+You may apply more than 2 appropriate non-JHU courses toward the PhD requirements, with the approval of the Director of Graduate Studies, Scott Smith; this may include up to 4 appropriate courses from JHU's EP programs.
 To proceed with obtaining Dr. Smith's approval, please complete a Transfer Request Form and send it, along with a PDF of your transcript, to scott@cs.jhu.edu, copying your advisor.
 You may wish to reference the PhD Coursework Worksheet and CS course area designation list prior to submitting your request.